 With the global stock market amid some of its worst days in recent history, the impact on InsurTechs and InsurTech investors is undoubtedly being felt.
 Since the beginning of 2022, through this most recent quarter (Q2), some $9.3 trillion of company value is estimated to have been wiped from the stock markets, according to Gallagher Re’s latest Global Insurtech Report.

-Investment in the insurtech space in the 2Q of 2022 increased by 8.3% from the opening quarter of the year to $2.41 bn, as a rise in the average deal size masked a decline in the overall number of deals
+Investment in the insurtech space increased by 8.3% from the opening quarter of the year to $2.41 bn, as a rise in the average deal size masked a decline in the overall number of deals

 The report follows on this year’s theme of ‘Geographic Trends and Regional Idiosyncrasies’, with a specific look at the EMEA region through an InsurTech lens.
 In addition to profiling various InsurTech businesses, clients and individuals, this report provides our readership with the most current InsurTech investment data and view on the general market (see How InsurTechs & Tech-Driven Innovation Changing the Insurance Industry?).

 - InsurTech is showing signs of a small recovery, with Q2 funding up 8% on the prior quarter as total disclosed global InsurTech funding for the quarter reached an impressive $2.41 billion.

 - Average deal size increased for the quarter by 18.3% — $22.11 million in Q2 compared to $18.72 million in Q1.

 - The increase in average deal size is however overshadowed by a 7.7% decrease in total Q2 InsurTech deals.
 Q2 saw 132 InsurTech deals, compared to 143 InsurTech deals in Q1.